akrish4/Learn-By-Write/Python/Boolean_type.md

 Logical operators have a different priority and it affects the order of evaluation.
 Here are the operators in order of their priorities: not, and, or.
 So, not is considered first, then and, finally or.
 Having this in mind, consider the following expression:

         print(False or not False)  # True

+ First, the part not False gets evaluated, and after evaluation, we are left with False or True.
+This results in True, if you recall the previous section.

+While dealing solely with the boolean values may seem obvious, the precedence of logical operations will be quite important to remember when you start working with so-called truthy and falsy values.